webvitalii/fortify/readme.txt

 == Installation ==

-1. install and activate the plugin on the Plugins page
+1. Install and activate the plugin on the Plugins page
-2. enjoy life without spam in comments
+2. Enjoy life without spam in comments

 == Frequently Asked Questions ==